2arnav4/product-admin/NOTES.md

 # Notes

+## A problem I faced and how I fixed it

+**Problem:** After logging out, pressing the browser's Back button could land on a protected page stuck on "Checking session..." forever, instead of sending the user to the login page.

+**How to reproduce:** Log in, open `/products` and then `/products?page=2` by typing each in the address bar (two full page loads), log out, then press Back.

+**Cause:** Browsers keep a frozen copy of recently visited pages in memory, called the back-forward cache (bfcache), so Back feels instant.
+Pressing Back unfreezes that copy instead of loading the page again.
+My route guard only checked the login when the page loaded, and React effects don't re-run on a restored page, so the check never happened again.
+It only appears after full page loads.
+Moving around inside the app with Next's links stays in one page, so the guard runs normally there.

+**How I found it:** While testing the logout flow, Back landed on the protected URL instead of `/login`.
+Logging the browser's page-restore events showed the page was coming from the cache.

+**Fix:** In `src/components/auth/AuthGuard.jsx`, the guard now listens for the event the browser fires when it restores a page from bfcache.
+If the page came from the cache and there is no valid token in storage, it reloads the page, so the guard runs fresh and redirects to login with the return URL kept.
+It reads the token from storage rather than React state, because the state inside the frozen copy is stale.
+Logged-in users are not affected, so Back stays instant for them.

+**Why not other options:** Always reloading on restore slows Back for everyone.
+Disabling bfcache with no-store cache headers behaves differently across browsers.
+A server-side check can't help, because restoring from the cache never contacts the server.

+**Limit:** This is a client-side guard.
+Real protection needs the API to reject requests without a valid token, which DummyJSON's product endpoints don't do.

 ## Choices

 - **The URL is the single source of truth** for page, page size, search, category and sort.
 Components only change the URL, and the list is re-derived from it, so refresh, shared links and the Back button all work without extra state.